openresty/lua-nginx-module/README.markdown

 **context:** *rewrite_by_lua*, access_by_lua*, content_by_lua**

-Issue a synchronous but still non-blocking *Nginx Subrequest* using `uri`.
+Issues a synchronous but still non-blocking *Nginx Subrequest* using `uri`.

 Nginx's subrequests provide a powerful way to make non-blocking internal requests to other locations configured with disk file directory or *any* other nginx C modules like `ngx_proxy`, `ngx_fastcgi`, `ngx_memc`, `ngx_postgres`, `ngx_drizzle`, and even ngx_lua itself and etc etc etc.